21 (Adele album): Rankings

 21 was ranked as the number one album of all time on the Billboard Top 200 Albums of All Time.
 21 appeared on many year-end best-of lists.
 Metacritic ranked 21 at number two on their list of 2011's most well-received records, based on inclusions in publications' year-end lists.
 The album was ranked the best album of the year by the Associated Press, The Austin Chronicle, Entertainment Weekly, Star Tribune, Digital Spy, MSN Music, New York Daily News, Rolling Stone, TIME magazine, and editors of USA Today.
 Critics at Billboard voted the album number-one of the year, while Scottish newspaper the Daily Record, editors of Amazon and the editors at Rhapsody also ranked the album at number one.
-The album appeared in the runner-up spot on MTV's list of the Best Albums of 2011 as well as lists produced by The Boston Globe, The Hollywood Reporter and Toronto Sun.
-It placed within the top 10 on lists produced by American Songwriter, Q, Los Angeles Times, Clash, and The Washington Post.
+The album appeared in the runner-up spot on MTV's list of the Best Albums of 2011 as well as lists produced by The Boston Globe and The Hollywood Reporter, It placed within the top 10 on lists produced by American Songwriter, Q, Los Angeles Times, Clash, and The Washington Post.
 "Rolling in the Deep" consistently placed high on various year-end critics' list, and was ranked the best song of the year in The Village Voices Pazz and Jop mass critics' poll.

 In 2012, Rolling Stone ranked the album number six on its list of Women Who Rock: The 50 Greatest Albums of All Time.
 As of January 2015, Billboard named 21 as the third-best album of the 2010s (so far).
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
-In 2019, Rolling Stone, Consequence of Sound, Cleveland.com, Paste, and The Sydney Morning Herald named it the 8th, 19th, 47th, 55th, and 1st best album of the 2010s, respectively.
+In 2019, Rolling Stone, Consequence, Cleveland.com, Paste, and The Sydney Morning Herald named it the 8th, 19th, 47th, 55th, and 1st best album of the 2010s, respectively.
 Consequence of Sound also named it the fifth-best pop album of the 2010s.
 In 2020, the album was ranked at 137 on Rolling Stone's 500 Greatest Albums of All Time list.
 Consequence of Sound ranked the album at number seven on their list of "The 10 Greatest Second Albums of All Time".
 21's commercial success effectively transformed Adele's image from a blue-eyed soul singer-songwriter to a global pop phenomenon.
 Entertainment Weekly considered it the record representing the year of 2011 on their 2020 list of the "30 essential albums from the last 30 years".